Lester Cole: Blacklisting

 "The Hollywood Ten" stand with their attorneys outside district court in Washington, D.C. before arraignment on contempt of Congress charges.
-The ten were charged for refusing to cooperate with the House Un-American Activities Committee.
+The ten men were charged with refusing to cooperate with the House Un-American Activities Committee.

 (Front row, L-R): Herbert Biberman, attorney Martin Popper, attorney Robert W. Kenny, Albert Maltz and Lester Cole.

 (Second row, L-R): Dalton Trumbo, John Howard Lawson, Alvah Bessie and Samuel Ornitz.

 (Top row, L-R): Ring Lardner Jr., Edward Dmytryk and Adrian Scott.

-In 1947, he became one of the Hollywood Ten who refused to answer questions before the House Committee on Un-American Activities (HUAC) about their Communist Party membership.
-Specifically, Cole was asked whether he was a member of the Screen Writers Guild and then whether he was a member of the Communist Party.
-He replied that it wasn't a simple "Yes|No" matter but required a more complete response that he had prepared in a written statement.
-But unlike most other HUAC witnesses, Cole was not permitted to read his statement into the Congressional record because his statement was harshly critical of the House committee itself.
+In 1947, Cole became one of the Hollywood Ten who refused to answer questions before the House Committee on Un-American Activities (HUAC) about their Communist Party membership.
+Specifically, he was first asked whether he was a member of the Screen Writers Guild, and then whether he was a member of the Communist Party.
+He replied that it wasn't a simple "Yes|No" matter but required a more complete response, which he had prepared in a written statement.
+But unlike most other HUAC witnesses, Cole was not permitted to read the statement into the Congressional Record because his statement was sharply critical of the House committee itself.
 After a few minutes of back-and-forth, HUAC Chairman J. Parnell Thomas realized they were at an impasse and excused the witness.

-Cole was convicted of contempt of Congress, fined $1,000 and sentenced to twelve months' confinement (along with fellow Hollywood Ten member Ring Lardner Jr.) at the Federal Correctional Institution at Danbury, Connecticut, of which Cole served ten months.
+Cole was convicted of contempt of Congress, fined $1,000, and sentenced to twelve months confinement (along with fellow Hollywood Ten member Ring Lardner Jr.) at the Federal Correctional Institution at Danbury, Connecticut, of which Cole served ten months.

 As a result of his refusal to cooperate with the HUAC, Cole was blacklisted by studio executives.
-In the next couple of decades, only three of his screenplays—submitted under the pseudonyms Gerald L.C.
-Copley, Lewis Copley, and J. Redmond Prior—were made into films.
-The best-known of the three was for the highly successful Born Free (1966), credited to Gerald L.C.
-Copley.
+In the next couple of decades, only three of his screenplays—for which he used three different pseudonyms: J. Redmond Prior, Lewis Copley, and Gerald L. C. Copley—were made into films.
+The most commercially successful of the films was Born Free (1966), credited to Gerald L. C. Copley.
+Cole said in 1967: "I did it for 15 percent of what my salary was before I was blacklisted."

 Personal life

 Cole was married three times.
-His first two marriages ended in divorce and he separated from his third wife.
-He married his first wife Jeanne “Jonnie” March in 1935.
+His first two marriages ended in divorce, and he separated from his third wife.
+He married his first wife Jeanne "Jonnie" March in 1935.
 Together they joined the Communist Party.
-The couple had two sons and divorced in 1953.
+The couple had two sons and divorced in 1952.
 He was then briefly married to Isabel (Dowden) Johnson, who later married Alger Hiss.
 Cole and Katharine Hogle married in 1956 and separated in 1977.